-Unlike many other disorders that afflict children, no chemical test can be performed to detect the presence of autism.
+Unlike many other disorders that afflict children, no chemical test can be performed to recognize autism in toddlers.
 Children are instead diagnosed with autism as the result of observations of their behavior.
 By watching how children interact with each other and the way they carry themselves, parents and medical professionals can detect and officially diagnosis autism.
 As a mom, you are on the front line of the autism war, as you will likely notice before all others that your child appears to be suffering.
 If you suspect that your toddler may be autistic, there are some characteristics for which you can watch.

 Observe your child on the playground.
 As MayoClinic.com reports, the way your child interacts with his peers could prove or disprove your suspicion of autism.
 Autistic children often avoid social situations, electing to play solo instead of joining with peers.
 As your child moves about the jungle gym or swings on the swing set, watch how eager and willing he is to make connections with others.